 Graphical Representation is a way of analysing numerical data.
 It exhibits the relation between data, ideas, information and concepts in a diagram.
 It is easy to understand and it is one of the most important learning strategies.
 It always depends on the type of information in a particular domain.
 There are different types of graphical representation.
 Some of them are as follows:

-- Line Graphs – Linear graphs are used to display the continuous data and it is useful for predicting the future events over time.
+- Line Graphs – Line graph or the linear graph is used to display the continuous data and it is useful for predicting future events over time.

 - Bar Graphs – Bar Graph is used to display the category of data and it compares the data using solid bars to represent the quantities.

 - Histograms – The graph that uses bars to represent the frequency of numerical data that are organised into intervals.
 Since all the intervals are equal and continuous, all the bars have the same width.